Wednesday, November 22, 2023

 9. Dinuguan

 Filipinos may be hesitant to introduce this exotic dish to foreign friends due to its color and source (it’s a bloody stew, mind you).
 But Filipinos are fond of this dish, which epitomizes the salty characteristic of Filipino dishes usually found in carinderias.
+Consisting of pig’s blood and pork liver, dinuguan also includes various ingredients like onion, chili, and vinegar that enhance a delicious dish that goes well with a generous serving of rice.

-If you are a carinderia operator, make it a point to include the above dishes in your standard fare on the Filipino menu.
+If you are a carinderia operator, make it a point to include the above dishes in your standard fare of the Filipino menu.
 Don’t forget to have an abundant supply of boiled rice, a Filipino staple food, even if unlimited rice isn’t on the menu.
 Filipino customers and foreign friends would be grateful for the excellent dining experience you’ll provide!

 Read more: